LinaGomez-lab/Project-EDA-and-Customer-Segmentation/README.md

 4. **Strategic Recommendations**

     * Loyalty Programs: Focus on groups 1 and 2 with loyalty programs designed to increase orders of $20 or more.
 Tailored rewards and incentives can boost repeat business and average order value.
-    * Delivery Time Optimization: Improve weekday delivery times to enhance customer satisfaction, particularly for Group 3, which has potential for growth with better service.
+    * Delivery Time Optimization: Improve weekday delivery times to enhance customer satisfaction, particularly for Group 3, which has the potential for growth with better service.
     * Expansion of Quality Partnerships: Increase the number of high-quality restaurant partners to appeal to diverse customer preferences and drive more orders.
     * Attraction Campaigns: Develop targeted marketing campaigns to attract new customers across all segments, with specific promotions to engage Group 2 and Group 3 effectively.